onespacemedia/styleguide/README.md

 Vertical margins and padding should usually be specified in `vr` or `px`.

 For percentages, make liberal use of `calc`, especially for things that follow a site's grid.
 To specify a width of 5 columns out of twelve, minus the grid gutter, use `width: calc(5 /  12 * 100% - var(--Grid_Gutter))`.
 It is much easier to understand the intent in this example at a quick glance than `width: calc(41.66% - var(--Grid_Gutter))`.

+## Vendor prefixes

+Generally, you don't need to add vendor prefixes to property names and values; [Autoprefixer](https://github.com/postcss/autoprefixer) handles this for you in our build system.

+It is occasionally necessary to use vendor prefixes to work around weird cross-browser bugs, and in the vanishingly small number of cases that Autoprefixer does not work.
+In both these cases, you should add a comment to explain why you are using vendor prefixes.

 # HTML guidelines